damien-dupre/dcu-r-tutorials/slides/slide_03_01.md

 # Introduction

-We’ll use the {ggplot2} package, as it provides an easy way to customize your plots. {ggplot2} is rooted in the data visualization theory known as the grammar of graphics (Wilkinson 2005).
+We’ll use the {ggplot2} package, as it provides an easy way to customise your plots. {ggplot2} is rooted in the data visualisation theory known as the grammar of graphics (Wilkinson 2005).

 As a part of the {tidyverse} package, {ggplot2} is loaded when {tidyverse} is loaded as well: